Rathaus4tel/R4tel.de/README.md

 Before sending a message, please keep in mind how other could perceive it.
 Please avoid __polarising/sensitive topics__ such as your ideology, politics, religion and everything that could lead to clashes inside of the group.  __Insults__ and __Exclusion__ of any particular minority are not tolerated.
 * Youth protection\
 Please keep in mind, there might me minors in this group.
 Behave accordingly.
+* Given name in your profile\
+  Please update your Signal profile so that it provides (at least) your given name.
+If this puts you into a difficult situation, please contact the admins - we will then come up with an alternative.
+* Address abbreviation\
+Whenever you write a message, that might be relevant about a certain place, please mention the street and house number, such as “R14” for “Rathausstraße 14”.
+You can also add this abbreviation to your Signal-Profil.
+(However this means all of your contacts in Signal will see this abbreviation.)
 * Critics\
 Please keep in mind that the HOWOGE, despite it being fairly big might have issues with bureaucratic problems and even though some things could be done better - only have our best interest in mind and can not be compared with other property sharks.
 So please do *not* assume that they want to ‘rob’ us but rather that they might not be perfect *yet*.
 The glass is half-full, not half-empty.
-* Address abbreviation\
-Whenever you write a message, that might be relevant about a certain place, please mention the street and house number, such as “R14” for “Rathausstraße 14”.
-You can also add this abbreviation to your Signal-Profil.
-(However this means all of your contacts in Signal will see this abbreviation.)

 ### Conflict solving
 * Main group\